 Furthermore, it is important to allow for adequate rest between sets, typically 60-90 seconds.

-Dumbbell Bicep Workout Routine For Beginner
+Dumbbell Bicep Workout Plan For Beginner

 Here is a beginner-friendly dumbbell bicep workout routine that can be done at the anywhere: